calebschilling/New_Device/README.md

 # New_Device
-setup script for new linux devices / servers
+For linux machines...

+Easily setup new linux machines and have everything downloaded that I typically use in a linux machine.